ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_imageservices.md

 ## String.asImage(String) : org.obeonetwork.m2doc.element.MImage

-Convert a String representing an URI to an Image and serialize it in the given format.
+Convert a String representing an URI to an Image and specify the image format of the input.

 ### Parameter

 * **uri**: The Image uri, it can be relative to the template
+* **format**: the image format: BMP, DIB, EMF, EPS, GIF, JPG, JPEG, PICT, PNG, SVG, TIFF, WMF, WPG

 ### Example

-* 'image.png'.asImage('jpg')
+* 'image'.asImage('jpg')
-  * insert the image 'image.jpg'
+  * insert the image as a jpg image

 ## org.obeonetwork.m2doc.element.MElement.fitAll(Integer, Integer, boolean) : org.obeonetwork.m2doc.element.MElement